 Having studied art since 1963, including drawing, painting, and sculpture at Pitzer College, UCLA, and UCLA Extension, Susan finds inspiration from, and is influenced by her favorite artists and teachers: Picasso, Vlaminck, Cassatt, Shawn, Bonnard, Schiele, De Kooning, Nyeri, Hertel, Elgart, Mock, Hunzakus, Joseph Blaustein, Hilary Taub, Harry Gunderson, and Carla Jerome.
 Susan’s paintings incorporate bright, intense colors and bold patterns balancing light and dark, small and large areas, often inspired by human subjects or photographs.

-Working with Susan’s original paintings, graphic artist Mark Barclay has created a collection of surface designs adapted from Susan’s work, and Form Function Style is excited to present the Susan C. Price surface design collection.
+Working with Susan’s original paintings, graphic design studio Dsgnr Graphik has created a collection of surface designs adapted from Susan’s work, and Form Function Style is excited to present the Susan C. Price surface design collection.
+Click on the buttons below to explore all of Susan’s work.

 Mesmerizing collages of flowers, plants, insects, and found objects are featured in Morton Design House patterns and prints.
 Nature is a constant theme in Morton Design House’s surface design collections available on a wide range of apparel and home accessories.
 Form Function Style is pleased to represent Morton Design House licensed art.
 Live beautifully!